dscape/clarinet/README.md

 * `trim` - boolean. whether or not to trim text and comment nodes.
 * `normalize` - boolean. if true, then turn any whitespace into a single space.
+* `strict` - boolean. whether or not to parse in a strict mode, for instance, an object name is NOT followed by a ':' will result in 'error'.

 ## methods